 d.
-Tobacco: The technical college prohibits smoking, or using other forms of tobacco products in classrooms, shops, and labs or other unauthorized areas on technical college Premises.
+Smoking/Tobacco: The technical college prohibits smoking, or using other forms of electronic, alternative smoking devices or other forms of tobacco products in classrooms, shops, and labs or other unauthorized areas on technical college Premises.
 Tobacco use causes enormous financial, social and public health harm to the citizens of Georgia.